-At almost all large units (units with a full-time ESO) and many smaller ones, there's no such thing as ordering tests any more.
+At almost all large units (units with a full-time ESO) and many smaller ones, there's no such thing as ordering tests.
 These units, called "library units", maintain a library of tests people at that unit or in the area regularly request.
 This means tests can be administered at any time without having to order one and wait for it to arrive.

-Library units are also authorized to administer tests using an on-line answer form.
+Library units administer tests using an on-line answer form.
 When you're done with your test, your responses are submitted electronically to the Institute and scored almost instantly.
-Unofficial results are sent to you and the ESO by e-mail as soon as your test has been scored.
-Official results are posted in DirectAccess within 48 hours of your responses being submitted.
+Unofficial results are sent to you and the ESO automatically by e-mail as soon as your test has been scored.
+Official results are posted in DirectAccess within 48 hours after your test has been scored.

 Yes.
 Before you can take what used to be called an end-of-course test (EOCT, now a Rating Advancement Test or RAT), ALCOAST 586/05 and subsequent ALCOASTs announcing the availability of new courses require validation from your supervisor showing "that all performance qualifications are accomplished IAW referenced standards, and ensuring all course materials are completed...."
-Rating Performance Qualifications (RPQs) for all ratings include, in the "Remarks" section on page 2, a statement that must be completed by your shop chief or division officer stating that you have completed your PQG and EPQs and are eligible to take the RAT.
-If that statement isn't completed by someone competent to do so, your ESO can't administer the test.
+Rating Performance Qualifications (RPQs) for all ratings include, in the "Remarks" section of the "Record of Completion" or "Signature of Supervisor" page, a statement that must be completed by someone eligible to do so stating that you have completed your PQG and EPQs and are eligible to take the RAT.
+If that statement isn't completed, your ESO can't administer the test.

 You can download the latest version of your rating's RPQs via the Learning Management System, on the CGPortal.

-Once you've got your RPQs signed off and the statement on page 2 signed and dated by your supervisor, you should schedule a time to take the RAT.
-When you arrive at the test site, present the completed page 2 to the ESO.
+Once you've got your RPQs signed off and the statement on the "Record of Completion" or "Signature of Supervisor" page signed and dated, you should schedule a time to take the RAT.
+When you arrive at the test site, present the completed "Record of Completion" or "Signature of Supervisor" page to the ESO.

-Be aware that the pay grade listed on page 2 of your RPQs needs to match the pay grade of the test you're planning to take.
-So each time you take a test for a higher pay grade in your rating, you need a new page 2 with the pay grade of the test you'll be taking entered into the statement.
+Be aware that the pay grade listed on the "Record of Completion" page of your RPQs needs to match the pay grade of the test you're planning to take.
+So each time you take a test for a higher pay grade in your rating, the statement on the "Record of Completion" or "Signature of Supervisor" page must with the pay grade of the test you'll be taking entered into the statement.

 At TraCen Cape May, you'll send me an e-mail with the date you'd like to take the test, along with the name of the test you want to take.
 Every unit has its own procedures for administering RATs.